 Let's talk about our bodies.
 Specifically, the foolproof way to adore your body.

 My parents try to deny this, but I am absolutely sure that my feet are some love child of The Hobbit and a giant Canadian Goose.
-To add, I abuse them regularly, withholding proper upkeep, so they look like I drive Fred Flintstone’s car.
+In addition, I abuse them regularly, withholding proper upkeep, so they look like I drive Fred Flintstone's car.
 My husband has kindly started referring to them as “The Dead Things.”
 I feel that this is a compliment.

 But, this is a story about how to LOVE your body.

 In the world of females, we are often apt to talk about how to “increase self-esteem” and “improve self confidence” or “boost your self-efficacy.”
 Well, I say tra-la-la and farewell to all that non-sense.
 Because what we are essentially saying is, “you aren’t good enough as you are, so you will need to improve your self-esteem in order to be good enough as you are.”
 I’m no philosopher, but this seems like circular reasoning to me.
 And when it comes to loving what the good Lord gave you, I prefer a straight road to self-love, no circles or detours thank you very much.

 So love what you have.
 End of story.
 No earning.
 No improving.
 No boosting.
 Nothing.
 Love what ya got, how it is.
 Right now.
 Because it is perfect.
 In psychobabble, this is called “self-compassion” and it is all the rage.
 You don’t require your children to earn your love.
 God doesn’t require you to earn Her love.
 So why in the world would you require your body to earn your love?
 Your littles are who they are, weird and wonderful.
 And you LOVE them deeply.
 You are who you are.
 Weird and wonderful.
 And God loves you, deeply!
 Your body is who it is.
 Weird and wonderful, Hobbit feet and everything.
 And you can love it deeply too.

 But Celeste, how?
 HOW do I love my (fill in the blank, because we all have that one thing).